Programme

 Plenary Session

-The morning plenary session will revolve around a round table involving representatives from academia, scientific societies, and industry.
+The morning plenary session will be organized into two round tables involving representatives from academia, scientific societies, and industry.

 Moderator: Alessio Jacona